USEPA/NARS_WaterChem_QC_Example/README.md

 ### Access Documents without Code

 To acces the files without using code, download a zip file of the repository using the instructions [here](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github).
-The HTML file can be opened in any web browser.
+The example HTML output file in can be opened in any web browser.

 ### Acknowledgments